MY ALLEPPEY HOUSEBOAT EXPERIENCE IN KERALA

 Rather than having one big boat for the whole group, this time we split into two smaller boats instead.
 And thank goodness, they were beautifully clean, with the friendliest staff, perfectly presented and exactly what we would have expected for a “luxury” houseboat experience.

-No one was expecting a “western standard” boat, but cleanliness is something that everyone was concerned about.
-Yes, we are in India… But no one wants to eat from a disgusting kitchen bench that the chef puts his bare feet on, right?!
+No one had high expectations, but cleanliness is something that everyone was concerned about.
+No one wants to eat from a disgusting kitchen bench that the chef puts his bare feet on, right?!
 Thankfully this boat had a clean kitchen so that certainly put my mind at ease.

 The last boat was more of a “basic – get on this boat if you want to get eaten by bed bugs and sleep in other people’s filth” kind of moment.
 So the two were simply non-comparable!